squarepupil/website-pages/src/pages/questions.md

 ## ... math?

+++Arithmetic is important in daily life so that children learn that.
+They develop the skills needed to appreciate abstract mathematics if it ever comes up.++

 As with reading, children learn basic arithmetic, because it is a useful skill.
 Whether dealing with food, toys, games, or money, counting or sharing is involved.
 Children assimilate math concepts from using numbers in these very natural contexts.